NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • Regular Logging: Record humidity weekly to spot trends or sudden changes.

-Expert Tip: Place multiple sensors in different areas of the cellar, especially if your space is large or irregularly shaped.
+Place multiple sensors in different areas of the cellar, especially if your space is large or irregularly shaped.
+For more on bottle orientation, see wine bottle orientation.

 Installation and Setup Tips